Emmanuel-Serrano/fa22-cse110-lab3/.github/ISSUE_TEMPLATE/issue-form.md

 ---

-#Main Problem
+# Main Problem

-#What caused it
+# What caused it

-#Where you think problem is
+#nWhere you think problem is

-#How we think we can fix it
+# How we think we can fix it